ResearchComputing/Documentation/docs/running-jobs/interactive-jobs.md

 Once you have logged into Summit with X11 Forwarding enabled, you will be able to initialize a GUI application by starting an interactive job and running your selected application.
 The X-window server application installed on your local system will display the window generated on the cluster on your local machine.

-If you plan on submitting your interactive job from a compile node, you must also enable x11 forwarding when you ssh into scompile:
+If you plan on running interactive job from a compile node, you must also enable x11 forwarding when you ssh into scompile:

 ```bash
 ssh -X scompile
 ```

-From here you will be able to submit your interactive job like normal and X11 forwarding will carry through to the job.
+From here you will be able to run your interactive job like normal and X11 forwarding will carry through to the job.